 Requirements

-A permit to construct a building or to construct or carry out works must be generally in accordance with the Saleyards Comprehensive Development Plan, May 2022, noting that all requirements must be met.
+A permit to construct a building or to construct or carry out works must be generally in accordance with the Incorporated CDP and include any conditions or requirements specified in the Incorporated CDP.

-A permit must contain conditions or requirements which give effect to the requirements of the Shared Infrastructure Funding Plan as appropriate.
+A permit to construct a building or to construct or carry out works must contain conditions or requirements which give effect to the requirements of the Shared Infrastructure Funding Plan which applies to the land under an agreement made under section 173 of the Act as appropriate.

+A permit which exceeds a preferred maximum building height as set out in the Incorporated CDP by one storey or more must meet all of the following requirements: